MicrosoftDocs/Viva/Viva/goals/jira-integration.md

 Consider an objective to *Improve the overall quality of the product*.
 In this case, you might want to track the number of bugs generated as opposed to the progress of issues as an indicator of overall quality.
 You can use the **Count of Tickets** metric in the tracking field to achieve the desired setup.
 Viva Goals will automatically tally up all the tickets generated.

-When an objective or key result is linked to Jira, members can see the Jira icon next to the progress bar that indicate a connection.
+When an objective or key result is linked to Jira, members can see the Jira icon next to the progress bar that indicates a connection.

 The following colors of the progress bar indicate the status of the objective: